 If you can’t make it to Hawaii or the Exploration Center at NASA's Ames Research Center, Moffett Field in California to observe the LIVE broadcast you can watch the Live NASA EDGE broadcast from Mauna Kea, HI here.

-Transits of Venus are rare, happening in pairs separated by more than a hundred years.
+are rare, happening in pairs separated by more than a hundred years.
 This June's transit, the bookend of a 2004/2012 pair, won't be repeated until the year 2117, according to the NASA website.

 Often referred to as the "Evening Star" or "Morning Star," Venus is the brightest natural object in our sky after the Sun and the Moon.
 As the second planet from the Sun, it's closer to the Sun than the Earth is.